nuwave/lighthouse/docs/master/testing/extensions.md

 ## Mock resolvers

 When testing custom functionality through a dummy schema, you still need to have a way to resolve fields.
+Lighthouse provides a simple way to mock resolvers in a dummy schema.

 Add the `MocksResolvers` trait to your test class:

 ```php
 <?php